paazmaya/maezato/README.md

 * `origin` is the given fork repository
 * `upstream` is the repository from which this is a direct fork
-* `original` is the ultimate source repository for the fork

 There remote urls can be seen with the `git` command: